-Any women suffering pain after undergoing surgery to implant vaginal mesh or trans-vaginal tape should seek legal advice amid fears over the procedure’s safety
+Any women suffering pain after undergoing surgery to implant vaginal mesh or tension-free vaginal tape should seek legal advice amid fears over the procedure’s safety

-Leading medical negligence law firm, Thompsons Solicitors is urging any woman suffering pain after undergoing trans-vaginal tape surgery to seek legal advice, amid reports that hundreds of women had reported adverse health reactions.
+Leading medical negligence law firm, Thompsons Solicitors is urging any woman suffering pain after undergoing tension-free vaginal tape surgery to seek legal advice, amid reports that hundreds of women had reported adverse health reactions.

 In October last year, the Medicines and Healthcare Products Regulatory Agency (MHRA) published the results of its assessment into the benefits and risks of vaginal mesh implants and concluded that ‘the benefit outweighs the risk’ and that there was not a sufficient enough body of evidence to remove these devices from the market.
 Since this report, hundreds of women have continued to call for a ban of the medical procedure.

 Women, particularly post pregnancy or after a hysterectomy, can suffer from incontinence as the pelvic floor deteriorates and the involuntary release of urine during activities such as laughing or coughing can become a problem.

 Surgical mesh or tension-free vaginal tape is often inserted under the urethra to keep it in position and prevent this from happening.

 While TVT surgery is widely considered as routine, it can cause a number of avoidable complications which are considered as surgical errors and could therefore be considered as clinical negligence.